Poikilos/dyed_wool/README.md

-# multiwool
+# colorapi_wool
-This is a WIP mod for the WIP multicolor mod.
+This is a WIP mod for the WIP colorapi mod.